INDICATIONS

-The heterogenous and multi-organ nature of IgG4-RD may require treatment and monitoring by a multidisciplinary care team across a variety of specialties.1
+The heterogenous and multi-organ nature of immunoglobulin G4-related disease (IgG4-RD) may require treatment and monitoring by a multidisciplinary care team across a variety of specialties.1

 Explore this interactive tool to see how IgG4-RD can appear throughout the body and have potentially serious manifestations.